josephtheengineer/uplink/CONTRIBUTING.md

 ## Communicating with developers

-The Eden community has [many communication channels](josephtheengineer.ddns.net/eden), some used more for user-level discussions and support, others more for development discussions.
+Uplink has [many communication channels](theengineer.life/uplink), some used more for user-level discussions and support, others more for development discussions.

 To communicate with developers (e.g. to discuss a feature you want to implement or a bug you want to fix), the following channels can be used:
-- [Git issues](josephtheengineer.ddns.net/eden): If there is an existing issue about a topic you want to discuss, just add a comment to it - all developers watch the repository and will get an email notification.
+- [Git issues](git.theengineer.life/uplink/issues): If there is an existing issue about a topic you want to discuss, just add a comment to it - all developers watch the repository and will get an email notification.
 You can also create a new issue - please keep in mind to create issues only to discuss quite specific points about the development, and not general user feedback or support requests.
-- [#eden IRC channel on
+- [#uplink IRC channel on
-  josephtheengineer.ddns.net](josephtheengineer.ddns.net): You will
+  irc.theengineer.life](irc.theengineer.life): You will
-  find most core developers there, so it's the go-to channel for direct chat about Eden Universe Builder development.
+  find most core developers there, so it's the go-to channel for direct chat about Uplink development.
 Feel free to start discussing something there to get some early feedback before writing up a detailed proposal in a GitHub issue.
-- [eden@josephtheengineer.ddns.net mailing
+- [uplink@theengineer.life mailing
-  list](josephtheengineer.ddns.net/eden): Mailing list
+  list](mailing.theengineer.life/uplink): Mailing list
-  for Eden developers to reach people directly in their mailbox and used primarily to announce news.
+  for Uplink developers to reach people directly in their mailbox and used primarily to announce news.